 Work your contracted hours in January since the long hours come in February and March.
 Maintain at least seven hours of sleep consistently, as below this threshold your error rate increases and your ability to spot misstatements drops.
 Set a hard boundary on one day per week, Saturday or Sunday.
 Ask your senior when you are stuck rather than spending hours on a problem they could solve in minutes.
 Starting at maximum intensity in week two leaves nothing in reserve for week ten.

-What are the most common mistakes first-year audit associates make?
+What are the most common mistakes first-year audit staff make?

-The most common mistakes are submitting working papers without cross-referencing numbers to source data (ISA 230.8 requires documentation sufficient for re-performance), not reading the prior year review notes before starting a section, and trying to solve every problem alone instead of asking for help.
-The AFM's 2023 inspection report flagged insufficient documentation as the most common finding in first-year associate files.
+The most common mistakes are submitting working papers without cross-referencing numbers to source data ( ISA 230.8 requires documentation sufficient for re-performance), not reading the prior year review notes before starting a section, and trying to solve every problem alone instead of asking for help.
+The AFM's 2023 inspection report flagged insufficient documentation as the most common finding in first-year staff member files.